-Once you are arrested for Driving under the influence, the police officers will give you a document called a law enforcement sworn report.
-This document will also be sent to the Secretary of State and is used to suspend your license.
-Your license will be suspended 45 days after your date of arrest.
+Once you are arrested for DUI, the police officers will give you a document called law enforcement sworn report.
+This document will also be sent to the Secretary of State and will be used to suspend your license.
+Your license will be suspended 46 days after your date of arrest.

-- The second way to get your license back is to ask the judge to have a hearing.
-In Illinois, once you are arrested you have 90 days to file what’s called a ‘’Petition to Rescind Statutory Summary Suspension’’.
+The second way to get your license back is to ask the judge to have a hearing.
+In Illinois, once you are arrested, you have 90 days to file what is called a ‘’Petition to Rescind Statutory Summary Suspension’’.
 For those of you who do not understand lawyer gibberish basically, that means you are asking the judge to have a hearing to get your license back.
 There are five separate ways (grounds) you can ask for the hearing.

-- The second ground for rescission of statutory summary suspension is that there were no reasonable grounds for the police officer to believe that you were driving or in actual physical control of a vehicle while under the influence of alcohol.
+The second ground for rescission of statutory summary suspension is that there were no reasonable grounds for the police officer to believe that you were driving or in actual physical control of a vehicle while under the influence of alcohol.
 What you are telling the Judge here is that once you were pulled over, the police officer had no good reason to believe you were drinking.
 Imagine if a police officer could pull you over for speeding and without any evidence of alcohol, he could just ask you to submit to a breathalyzer test.
-Essentially, you are telling the judge that there was not enough evidence for the officer to believe that there was any alcohol involved.
+Essentially you are telling the judge that there was not enough evidence for the officer to believe that an investigation for a DUI should have been conducted.

 All of this may seem like a lot of information, but it is very important to evaluate the strengths and weaknesses of your individual case.
 These hearings to get your license back are very common and it can be the best way for you to be able to get your license back.

 Remember that when you file a petition to rescind a statutory summary suspension there are timing restrictions.
 First is that you must file the petition to rescind the statutory summary suspension within 90 days of the first court date.